gikonyob/speake/README.md

 ## Quick start
-A simple script using speake module
+A simple script using speake module;

 ````
 >>> import speake
 >>>